 - Hope Spot:

 - Zig-zagged in the final segment.
 After stealing a van, Jenny drives to leave Eden Lake until the car's struck on the side by an oncoming vehicle, and she crashes into the yard of a house, with locals having a party.
-They assist her after she asks and agree to help her before she realizes that it's the home of Brett's parents and that several of the others' mothers and fathers, including Cooper's, are in attendance, and they realize that she murdered two teens.
-Brett's father kills her in the shower.
+They assist her after she asks and agree to help her before she realizes that the home is owned by Brett's parents and that several of the others' parents, including Cooper's, are in attendance.
+Upon realizing that she murdered two teens, their opinion on her takes a 180, and Brett's father kills her in the shower.

 - It's Personal: Things go downhill real quick for Steve and Jenny after Steve kills Brett's dog.

 - Jerk with a Heart of Gold: Steve, who is a bit too aggressive with the gang.

 - Karma Houdini: The entire gang except Paige, Harry, and Cooper.

 - Lower-Class Lout: The Movie.
 The kids are all portrayed as working-class at best with stereotypical hallmarks.

 - Man on Fire: Brett and his gang tie Jenny and attempt to incinerate her.
 After she escapes, the put a tyre around Adam's neck and threaten to set fire to him if she doesn't return.
 She doesn't and they do.